lukmanism/checkout/README.md

 ## Brief info on the project

 I've approached the project as a Frontend Developer role, heavy on the frontend technologies(BackboneJS, UnderscoreJs, Bootstrap, jQuery & RequireJS) & the UX, and a very lightweight UI work.
-I've designed the collections & models(tables & relations) too, to suit the database/backend skills for your review, ideally, this was coming from a webservice.
-The basic test cases made to match your `Example Scenarios`, with a lil extra test for my requirements.
+I've designed the collections & models(tables & relations) too, to suit the database/backend skillset for your review, ideally, this was coming from a webservice.
+The basic test cases are made to match your `Example Scenarios`, with a lil extra test for my requirements.
 Altho, I must admit that there are more test cases and development work to be done just to complete the tip of *POC's* stage.
+With that, I leave you with the best possible work within your required timeframe.
+Let me know if there's any.

+Thank you.